zhengying-liu/autodl-contrib/file_format/README.md

 Raw data must be supplied in **file format**.

-Under the file format, each example is an independent file (this is usually the case for large examples such as videos) and all labels are contained in another file.
+Under the file format, each example is an independent file and all labels are contained in a separate CSV file.

 ## Supported File Types
 For images and videos, preferred file types are: